QuickPainter/pickles/README.md

-# Pickles: Probabilistic Identification of Candidates using Kurtosis to Locate Extraterrestrial Signals
+# Pickles: Pipeline for Identification of Candidates using Kurtosis to Locate Extraterrestrial Signals
 ## A pipeline for detecting outliers in the GBT Radio data feature space

 ## Code Author